Bulldog Soccer Academy

 Head Coach Kylie Stannard

-Kylie Stannard, who helped guide Michigan State to the quarterfinals of the NCAA Tournament as the associate head coach in 2014, begins his third season as Yale's 5k Corral Head Coach Of Men's Soccer in 2017-18.
+Kylie Stannard, who as associate head coach helped guide Michigan State to back-to-back Elite Eight NCAA Tournament appearances in 2013 and 2014, begins his fifth season as Yale's 5k Corral Head Coach Of Men's Soccer in 2019-20.

-In his two years at the helm, Stannard has the Yale Soccer program headed in a very positive direction.
-The Bulldogs improved their Ivy League point total in each of his first two seasons, and he recruited a Class of 2021 that was ranked No. 23 in the nation by TopDrawerSoccer.com.
+In his four years at the helm, Stannard has the Yale Soccer program headed in a very positive direction.
+The Bulldogs have improved their overall win total in each of the last three years, and in 2018 posted their first overall winning record since 2011.
+In 2017, Stannard led Yale to its highest league finish (third) since 2005.
+In addition, he has been bringing talented and diverse student-athletes to Yale.
+His Class of 2021 was ranked No. 23 in the nation by TopDrawerSoccer.com, and he followed that up with deep and strong Classes of 2022 and 2023.

 Stannard, who spent a total of six years at Michigan State as a member of Damon Rensing’s staff, brought impressive credentials to New Haven.
 The Spartans made five NCAA Tournament appearances during Stannard’s tenure, including runs to the Elite Eight in 2013 and 2014, the Sweet 16 in 2010 (where MSU fell to North Carolina on penalty kicks) and a Big Ten Tournament title and appearance in the round of 32 in 2012.
 MSU also reached the championship game of the Big Ten Tournament in 2013, posted an overall record of 69-43-18 in his six seasons and led the nation in shutouts over his final two years with a total of 26.